 Oncology refers to the study and treatment of different types of cancer.
 Physical therapists within this specialty work with patients who have either been diagnosed with or who are recovering from cancer.
 Cancer can cause many symptoms or conditions that require physical therapy; pain, muscle weakness, joint stiffness, loss of endurance, difficulty walking, numbness in feet and hands and loss of bone density can all occur as a result of treatment.

 Physical therapists work with cancer patients to help them feel more comfortable, increase their aerobic capacity, lose weight, improve memory and strengthen any weakened muscles.
 They accomplish this by developing treatment plans using exercise, massage, electrical stimulation, compression garments and stretching to help patients both in the clinic and at home.

 Physical therapy is a large field, and demand for qualified professionals within this career path continues to grow.
-In fact, the Bureau of Labor Statistics projects that physical therapy jobs will grow 28 percent by 2026 — that's four times the rate of all occupations nationwide.
+In fact, the Bureau of Labor Statistics projects that physical therapy jobs will grow 18 percent by 2029.

 We've covered the nine specialties within physical therapy.
 Can you see your future career veering toward any of those paths?
 The only way to truly know which physical therapy specialty best fits your career goals is to dive into the field and see for yourself.
 Visit The College of St. Scholastica's entry-level Doctor of Physical Therapy program page to learn more about how you can begin your journey.